mirekmts/workshop-20/README.md

 - [ ] talk about how messy (really?) we are starting to be (two containers, passing data over)
 - [ ] better solution? redux & state managment
 - [ ] without redux?
 SearchContainer > SearchView & FlightContainer > FlightView
-- [ ] pass the data to FlightsView
+- [ ] now, lets pass the data to FlightsView
     * add propTypes
     ```
     FlightsView.propTypes = {